PEM fuel cells

 Of different fuel cell types, PEM fuel cells show the greatest promise in automotive applications due to their fast start-up and low temperature operation.
 PEM fuel cells convert hydrogen into electricity with the only by-product being water at an efficiency greater than an internal combustion engine.
 The widespread commercialisation of PEM fuel cells is currently limited by the two main barriers of cost and durability.
 The ESE group has a wide spectrum of expertise covering all key aspects of PEM fuel cells.
 The group has been working on solutions for the fuel cell challenges by innovating in electrocatalysts, fuel cell design and manufacturing, diagnostics and system integration and control, which are underpinned by multiscale modelling.

-As part of the ESE group, the Titirici group at the Department of Chemical Engineering is leading this topic of research.
-Titirici group particularly focuses on the synthesis of precious-metal-free electrocatalysts and sustainable catalyst supports using various techniques with aims that include improving stability and maintaining high activity for electrochemical reactions in the PEM fuel cell.
-The group also works on related engineering problems, such as improving the electrochemical interface and testing setups.
+As part of the ESE group, the Titirici group at the Department of Chemical Engineering particularly focuses on the synthesis of precious-metal-free electrocatalysts and sustainable catalyst supports using various techniques with aims that include improving stability and maintaining high activity for electrochemical reactions in the PEM fuel cell.
+This group also works on related engineering problems, such as improving the electrochemical interface and testing setups.

 Modelling degradation of PEM fuel cells